 \section{Introduction}

-Informed decision-making based on large data sets is one of the big challenges in operations research.
-We are interested in one of the fundamental tasks in data analytics: The {\em clustering} of a data set into disjoint clusters.
+Informed decision-making based on large data sets is one of the key challenges in Operations Research.
+We are interested in one of the fundamental tasks in data analytics, the {\em clustering} of a data set into disjoint clusters.
 Data is often represented as a finite set $X\subset \mathbb{R}^d$ in $d$-dimensional Euclidean space.
-A clustering $C=(C_1,\dots,C_k)$ then is a partition of the set $X$ into parts $C_i\subset X$, such that $\bigcup\limits_{i=1}^k C_i = X$ and $C_i \cap C_j = \emptyset$.
+A clustering $C=(C_1,\dots,C_k)$ then is a partition of the set $X$ into disjoint clusters $C_i\subset X$, such that $\bigcup\limits_{i=1}^k C_i = X$ and $C_i \cap C_j = \emptyset$.

 There is a wealth of literature on clusterings methods.
-We refer to three surveys \cite{b-02,jmf-99,xw-05}.
-For most clustering algorithms, there is a strong contrast between an extremely favorable behavior in practice and the lack of provable guarantees on their performance in theory.
-A prime example is the popular $k$-means algorithm \cite{l-82,m-67}.
-It exhibits a stunning discrepancy between its excellent behaviour in practice and its known worst-case behaviour: In practice, it typically terminates in just a few iterations and produces human-interpretable results.
-In a theoretical worst-case, it may take exponentially many iterations even for two-dimensional data \cite{v-11}, and it is easy to construct artifical examples for which its results do not capture the structure of the underlying data at all.
-In the present paper, we use methods of polyhedral theory to better understand this difference between the practical performance and the theoretical worst-case behaviour.
+We refer to three surveys by \cite{b-02,jmf-99,xw-05}.
+For many clustering algorithms, there is a strong contrast between an extremely favorable performance in practice and the lack of provable worst-case guarantees in theory.
+A prime example is the popular $k$-means algorithm proposed by \cite{l-82,m-67}.
+In practice, it typically terminates in just a few iterations and produces human-interpretable results.
+In a theoretical worst-case, it may take exponentially many iterations even for two-dimensional data (see \cite{v-11}), and the resulting clustering may not capture the structure of the underlying data.
+In the present paper, we use methods of polyhedral theory to better understand this stunning discrepancy.

-The studies of polyhedra arising for applications have been a popular approach in operations research.
-There are numerous cases where the combinatorial properties of these polyhedra revealed deeper insight into the underlying application \cite{AnderesBorgwardt2016, BriedenGritzmann2012, DeLoeraKim2013, Doignon1997, Grötschel1990, GuralnickPerkinson2006, Kalman2014, Onn1993, Suck1992}.
+The studies of polyhedra have been a popular approach for applications in Operations Research.
+There are many cases where the combinatorial properties of these polyhedra revealed deeper insight into the underlying applications, c.f. \cite{AnderesBorgwardt2016, BriedenGritzmann2012, DeLoeraKim2013, Doignon1997, Groetschel1990, GuralnickPerkinson2006, Kalman2014, Onn1993, Suck1992}.
 For an introduction to polyhedral theory, we recommend \cite{NemhauserWolseyBuch, SchrijverBuch, Ziegler1995}.
-Further, we refer the reader to the book review \cite{Suck1997} of Ziegler's classical textbook {\em Lectures on Polytopes} \cite{Ziegler1995} for an overview and further literature on the power of polyhedral theory for applications.
+Further, we refer the reader to the book review by \cite{Suck1997} of the classical textbook {\em Lectures on Polytopes} by \cite{Ziegler1995} for an in-depth account of polyhedral theory and its applications.